West Virginia Disabled Veteran Benefits

 Can you use both?
 In principle these are two different mechanisms — the credit refunds property tax paid on your income-tax return, while the homestead exemption lowers the assessed value before your tax bill is even calculated — so an eligible veteran may benefit from each.
 But the official guidance reviewed does not spell out how they interact.
 Confirm stacking with your County Assessor and the WV Tax Division (or a tax professional) before relying on getting both.

-1. Confirm your VA paperwork shows a 90% or higher rating that is permanent and total (for the credit), or a 100% permanent and total rating (for the $20,000 homestead exemption).
+1. Confirm your VA paperwork shows a 90% or higher service-connected rating or individual-unemployability (IU/TDIU) status (for the credit), or a 100% permanent and total rating (for the $20,000 homestead exemption).
 Have your VA rating letter in hand.

 2. Pay your property tax on time — first half before October 1, second half before April 1 — and keep the receipts.
 Late payments kill the credit.